hocluongvan2588-sketch/FSMA204/docs/SECURITY_FIX.md

 2. Try to view/edit users from Company B (should be blocked by RLS)
 3. Try to create admin/system_admin users (should show error)
 4. Try to delete another admin user (should show error)

+### Test 4: Duplicate Company Pages Removed
+1. Login as system admin
+2. Navigate to `/dashboard/company` - should be redirected to `/admin/my-company`
+3. Verify that `/admin/my-company` is the only route for company information

 ## Database Schema